 - Lone Working Risk Assessments are undertaken for staff where there is a security risk due to the need to work alone; staff at high risk will receive appropriate training/instruction. - Procedures have been established for staff and employees who may be working on the premises alone or isolated in separate parts of the building(s).
-These procedures also take into account cleaning staff and staff on duty during further education sessions. - The building must be checked by the last person leaving, ensuring all windows and outside doors are secure.

-- Staff working late, should ensure doors are locked, notify someone responsible (i.e. a family member or colleague) of their presence in school and give an indication of the time they will be leaving and the time they are expected home. - External lighting are regularly checked and any faults reported in line with our Defect Reporting Procedures. - Home visits are may need to be carried out quite frequently, regular contact is maintained between school and staff conducting home visits. - Lone working is not permitted when working at height, carrying out hot works, working in confined spaces, or for the use of potentially dangerous substances or machinery.
+These procedures also take into account cleaning staff and staff on duty during further education sessions. - The building must be checked by the last person leaving, ensuring all windows and outside doors are secure. - Staff working late, should ensure doors are locked, notify someone responsible (i.e. a family member or colleague) of their presence in school and give an indication of the time they will be leaving and the time they are expected home. - Home visits are frequently made.
+A list of the proposed visits is lodged in the school office, so school based staff always know the location of peripatetic workers.
+Regular contact is maintained between school and staff conducting home visits. - Lone working is not permitted when working at height, carrying out hot works, working in confined spaces, or for the use of potentially dangerous substances or machinery.